Do you know how powerful a negative thought really is?

 I started keeping a gratitude journal to help me keep my thoughts focused on positive things.
 This simple exercise of writing down ten things I was grateful for every night before bed completely transformed my circumstances.

+We have so much to be grateful for.
 A roof over our heads, a hot meal every night, comfy clothes and a warm bed to sleep in.

 Part of practising gratitude is not complaining.
 If you’re complaining, you’re not being grateful.
 Sometimes we do take things for granted, we’re human.

 And we’re constantly being fed negativity in the media, so sometimes our first instinct is to complain.
 But if I ever do, at least I’m conscious of it now and can remind myself not to do it in the future.
-Especially when it comes to the small things.
+Especially when it comes to small things.

 How to put this into practice: